jo-0/advent-of-code/README.md

 # Advent of Code
-Solving puzzles found at https://adventofcode.com/ in JS.
+Solving puzzles found at https://adventofcode.com/.